Helen Keller International

-Helen Keller International combats the causes and consequences of blindness and malnutrition by establishing programs based on evidence and research in vision, health and nutrition.
+Helen Keller Intl is a US-based nonprofit organization that combats the causes and consequences of blindness and malnutrition by establishing programs based on evidence and research in vision, health, and nutrition.
 Founded in 1915 by Helen Keller and George A. Kessler, the organization's mission is to save the sight and lives of the most vulnerable and disadvantaged.

-Helen Keller International's two major areas of expertise are Eye Health and Nutrition.
-Its Eye Health programs address the major causes of blindness in the world, including cataract, trachoma and onchocerciasis, and treating refractive error.
-Its nutrition programs include vitamin A, iron/folate, and multi-micronutrient supplementation, fortification of commonly used foods, dietary diversification, community- and school-gardening as well as school health activities, the promotion of breastfeeding and complementary feeding, and nutritional surveillance to provide critical data to governments and other development partners.
-Each year, Helen Keller's programs benefit millions of people.
+Helen Keller's three major areas of expertise are eye health, healthcare, and nutrition.
+Its eye health programs address the major causes of blindness in the world, including cataract, trachoma, and onchocerciasis, and treating refractive error.
+Its nutrition programs include vitamin A, iron/folate, and multi-micronutrient supplementation, fortification of commonly used foods, dietary diversification, community- and school gardening, as well as school health activities, the promotion of breastfeeding and complementary feeding, and nutritional surveillance to provide critical data to governments and other development partners.
+Each year, Helen Keller's programs benefit millions of children and families.

 Background

 George A. Kessler, also known as the "Champagne King," was a passenger on the RMS Lusitania in 1915 when it was torpedoed by a German U-boat.
 When he was fighting for his life in the cold waters of the Atlantic off the coast of Ireland, he vowed that if he survived, he would devote much of his time and substantial financial resources to a worthwhile cause.
 The cause he chose was assisting Allied soldiers blinded in the service.
 He later befriended Helen Keller and helped found the organization that became Helen Keller International.

-As of 2014, Helen Keller International works in 22 countries around the world in Africa, Asia and the United States.
-Global headquarters are located in New York City, and programs are also developed and administered through regional offices, currently located in Senegal and Phnom Penh, as well as through 19 country offices and an additional development office in Paris.
-HKI has country offices in Burkina Faso, Bangladesh, Cameroon, Cambodia, Côte d'Ivoire, China, Guinea, Indonesia, Mali, Mozambique, Myanmar, Nepal, Niger, Nigeria, Philippines, Senegal, Sierra Leone, Tanzania, and Vietnam.
+As of 2024, Helen Keller International works in 20 countries around the world in Africa, Asia and the United States.
+Global headquarters are located in New York City, and programs are also developed and administered through regional offices, currently located in Senegal and Phnom Penh, as well as through 18 country offices and an additional development office in Paris.
+Helen Keller has country offices in Burkina Faso, Bangladesh, Cameroon, Cambodia, Côte d'Ivoire, Democratic Republic of Congo, Guinea, Kenya, Madagascar, Mali, Mozambique, Nepal, Niger, Nigeria, Philippines, Senegal, Sierra Leone, and Tanzania.

 Activities

-Helen Keller International (HKI) has launched and completed several initiatives to combat malnutrition and blindness in Bangladesh.
+Helen Keller Intl has launched and completed several initiatives to combat malnutrition and blindness in Bangladesh.